Nutaboy/portfolio/content/post/trainee-diary/index.md

         * training of teachers
         * leadership of small team
 ```
+{{< /spoiler >}}
+If pushed your changed you experience part should look something like this then.
+{{< figure src="1-exp.png" caption="Your experience" numbered="true" >}}

+Congratulation you made it to the end of this section.
 ### add your accomplishments
+Now you are more or less at the end of setting up your CV.
+Try to make use of the accomplishments section by yourself.
+Take help of the [Documentation of wowchemy](https://wowchemy.com/docs/content/docs/) or ask your collegue.
+You should be able to do it it is very smiliar to the expierence section or you can take a sneak peak at my solution.
+But you should try to do it without that.

+{{< spoiler text="My Solution" >}}
 ```markdown
 ---
 # An instance of the Accomplishments widget.